neilmorton/GetRated/README.md

     - (void)openRatingsPageOnAppStore;

 This method skips the user alert and opens the application ratings page on the iPhone app store if a connection to the app store is available.
 This will also cause the `lastRequestedRating` property to  be updated.
+This can be used to allow the addition of a 'Please Rate on the App Store' button on an About screen or similar.

     - (void)logEvent:(BOOL)deferPrompt;